dmitriyrotaenko/docusaurus-plugin-glossary/README.md

 A comprehensive Docusaurus plugin that provides glossary functionality with an auto-generated glossary page, searchable terms, and inline term tooltips.

+> Compatibility: Fully compatible with Docusaurus v3 (MDX v3).
+If you were on a v2-era fork, please upgrade to the latest 1.x release of this plugin.
+No manual MDX pipeline wiring is required when `autoLinkTerms` is enabled (default).

 ## Features

 - **Auto-generated Glossary Page**: Displays all terms alphabetically with letter navigation